garrardkitchen/resume/content/blog/culture-and-collaboration.md

 - Accept responsibility for team(s)
 - Don't be a light touch in the beginning
 - Understand engineering capability and limits and aggregated team strengths / weaknesses
+- Wellbeing - other attempts not quite there yet
+    - take happiness from other feeds ext from biz
+    - Confirm their interests are considered by seeing activity on side / personal projects and comparing tech stacks
+- Emotional Intelligence & Ethics